COMMUNITY TO COMMUNITY: POLICY EQUITY FOR ALL

 • Interviews for qualified applicants will be scheduled until all positions are filled.

-• All applicants must submit this online application to be considered for a position.
+• All applicants must submit online application to be considered for a position.
 A resume and cover letter are optional but strongly encouraged.

 Brief description of job opportunities